 The recent ones are slab-built, from a range of dark clay, white clay or porcelain, fired to midfire cone 5 and finished with a clear glaze.

 Recently I have been using nerikome or neriage techniques.
-I build a block or loaf of porcelain interweaving different shapes and layers of variously coloured clays.
+I build a block or “loaf” with layers of variously coloured clays.
 I then cut a slice from the loaf, which reveals the pattern.
 The pattern goes right through the clay.
-This slice becomes the wall of my younomi, and then I add the foot.
+This slice becomes the wall of my yunomi, and then I add the foot.

-I try to make the whole wall in the loaf but you can use smaller repeat pieces of the pattern and roll them together to create the wall
+I try to make the whole wall as one single slice of the loaf but you can use smaller repeat pieces of the pattern and roll them together to create the wall.

 For more detailed description and images of the nerikome technique see my post Making Nerikome